Asian carp in North America: Jumping ability

+Presence and threats

 Proliferation in the Mississippi, Missouri, and Ohio River basins

 Bighead, silver, and grass carp are known to be well-established in the Mississippi River basin (including its tributaries, the Ohio and Missouri rivers), where they at times reach extremely high numbers, especially in the case of the bighead and silver carp.
 Bighead, silver, and grass carp have been captured in that watershed from Louisiana to South Dakota, Minnesota, and Ohio.
 Grass carp are also established in at least one other watershed, in Texas, and may be established elsewhere.